 Running Out of Time

-Many people feel anxious about not having enough time to accomplish what they want and be present during important life milestones.
+Many people fear not having enough time to accomplish what they want and be present during important life milestones.
 This could mean not enough time to reach their career or personal goals.
-Many folks dream of travelling one day, starting a family and watching them grow up, as well as reaching a certain point in their academic field or workplace.
+Many folks dream of traveling one day, starting a family and watching them grow up, as well as reaching a certain point in their academic field or workplace.
 This fear can go hand in hand with death anxiety, as many folks feel nervous about not using their remaining time in a valuable way.

 Many people feel anxious about not being prepared for their death and what will happen to those they leave behind.
 It's common for people near death to report feeling like loose ends need to be tied up before passing on.
 For many, this means accomplishing what they set out to do.
 It can also mean making sure everything is in order for the memorial service and that their family is taken care of after they pass away.

 There are many ways to work through the anxiety that comes with dying or the thought of dying.
-If told you are dying, you may experience emotions such as grief, confusion, anger, frustration, sadness, denial and symptoms of anxiety and depression.
+If you're told you are dying, you may experience emotions such as grief, confusion, anger, frustration, sadness, denial and symptoms of anxiety and depression.
 Know that what you are experiencing is normal, and there are tools to use to better process the notion of death, whether it is imminent or a general fear.
+Why is this important?
+It can ease the fears associated with dying.

 Understanding Your Fear